csecht/opencv-contour-utility2/README.md

 The current tkinter implementation of `contour_it.py` can be run on Linux, Windows and macOS platforms.
 It is an upgrade of the original modules found in the opencv-contour-utils repository that use the native OpenCV GUI, but are suitable only for Linux systems.

-A utility, `equalize_it.py`, is also provided to explore parameters used in OpenCV's automatic histogram equalization function.

 All processing steps are conducted on grayscale conversions of the specified input file.
 A text file of chosen settings and the resulting image file of drawn contours, overlaid on the original image, can be saved.
 Image file samples are provided in the `images` folder: `sample1.jpg` (pills), `sample2.jpg` (shells), `sample3.jpg` (rummikub), `sample4.jgp` (shapes).

 The default contour and shape outline color is green, but can be changed to yellow with the `--color yellow` command line argument.
 This may be useful for certain images or users with a color vision impairment.